About the collection

 - Paintings by local artists

-- Maps and documents, including correspondence, financial and legal papers, ledgers, land grants, and pamphlets from the late 18th-20th centuries (see Archival Research for more information)
+- Maps and documents, including correspondence, financial and legal papers, ledgers, land grants, and pamphlets from the late 18th-20th centuries (see Research for more information)

 - And more